a1bhinav/ie1-basic-stats/README.md

 # Basic Statistics
+Hi Abhinav, this is something I am about to commit now.
 Basic Statistics is a Java-based implementation for computing statistics on a set of numbers.
 This implementation is intended to be used in software engineering courses as a subject software system.